mlx93/spendsense-mlx/VERCEL_405_FIX.md

 ## Root Cause

+**PRIMARY ISSUE:** The rewrite rule in `vercel.json` was catching ALL paths (including `/api/*`) and routing them to `index.html` instead of serverless functions.
+This caused Vercel to return the frontend HTML file for API requests, resulting in a 405 error.

-The issue was with the Vercel serverless function configuration in `api/[...path].ts`:
+**SECONDARY ISSUE:** The Vercel serverless function configuration in `api/[...path].ts` was missing critical configuration exports.

+### Issue 1: Incorrect Rewrite Rule (Main Problem)
+The original rewrite rule `"source": "/(.*)"` matched EVERYTHING, including API routes.
+This sent API requests to `index.html` instead of the serverless functions.

+### Issue 2: Missing API Configuration
-1. **Missing API configuration export**: Vercel needs an explicit `config` export to disable its default body parser and allow Express to handle requests properly
+1. **Missing API configuration export**: Vercel needs an explicit `config` export to disable its default body parser
-2. **Missing `externalResolver` flag**: This tells Vercel that we're using an external framework (Express) to handle the requests
+2. **Missing `externalResolver` flag**: This tells Vercel that we're using an external framework (Express)
 3. **Improper typing**: Using `any` types instead of proper `VercelRequest` and `VercelResponse` types

 ## Changes Made